Skip to main content

 NSAA=North Star Ambulatory Assessment; TTR=time to rise.

-Ongoing, randomized, multicenter, double-blind, placebo-controlled trial in 125 ambulatory males aged 4 to 7 years1
+Ongoing, randomized, multicenter, double-blind, placebo-controlled trial in 125 ambulatory males aged 4 to 7 years

 PRIMARY OBJECTIVE